 Colleen Fitch serves on the One Mission Society Theological Education Team as a consultant, professor, and developer of curriculum.
-The commitment of the Theological Education Team is to support, encourage and equip those who are serving in leadership development around the world.
+The commitment of the Theological Education Team is to support, encourage, and equip those who serve in leadership development around the world.
 It is Colleen’s joy to be assigned to Europe.
-Her task is to become familiar with the training interests, needs and challenges of those who serve in Europe for the purpose of facilitating their work to plant churches and to train disciples of Jesus Christ.
+Her task is to become familiar with the training interests, needs, and challenges of those who serve in Europe for the purpose of facilitating their work to plant churches and train disciples of Jesus Christ.
 Colleen compares Europe to Ezekiel’s valley of dry bones.
 It’s a secular, post-modern, global society that has turned its back on or, at best, politely ignores God.
 Colleen is called to support and encourage believers and missionaries in Europe who are sharing the Good News of the Gospel, preparing for the time when the Spirit of the Lord again moves across the land.

 Colleen has a B.A. from Asbury College and an M.Div. and an M.A. in biblical studies, both from Asbury Theological Seminary.
 She plays violin and piano.
-Colleen has three adult daughters, Emily, Mary and Katherine.
+Colleen has three adult daughters, Emily, Mary, and Katherine.